Our lawyers are handling AFFF firefighting foam lawsuits around the country.

 February 3, 2023: Information on Statute Of Limitations

-Many victims do not contact us because they believe the statute of limitation deadline to file a lawsuit bars their claim.
+Many victims do not contact us because they believe the statute of limitations deadline to file a lawsuit bars their claim.
 They correctly assume that the statute of limitations for filing an AFFF (Aqueous Film-Forming Foam) lawsuit is typically 2-3 years from the date of injury in most states.

-But most states have a discovery rule that is critical to extending the deadline to file an AFFF lawsuit.
+But most states have a discovery rule critical to extending the deadline to file an AFFF lawsuit.
 What is the discovery rule?
 It is an exception to the statute of limitations that delays its running until the plaintiff knows, or through the exercise of reasonable diligence, should have known, of both the injury and its cause.
 In other words, the time limit for filing a personal injury lawsuit does not start until the plaintiff becomes aware of the injury and its connection to the defendant’s negligence.

 The statute of limitations and discovery rule are complicated, with scores of exceptions.
 But many victims looking to file an AFFF lawsuit call us believing they likely do not have a claim in 2024 when they absolutely do.